What do I need to know before I travel?

 A healthcare practitioner will decline to vaccinate you if there is a contraindication to the vaccine and may decline to vaccinate you if the risk of serious vaccine side effects is assessed as being higher than the disease risk.
 If the risk of disease is deemed low, and you agree, a medical exemption certificate can be issued in these circumstances.

-• A medical exemption certificate is only valid for one trip.
+• A medical exemption certificate is only valid for a single trip.

 • You must practice strict mosquito bite avoidance during travel because you will not have any protection from the vaccine against potential infection.

-• You must be reassessed on subsequent trips.
+• You must be reassessed for any subsequent trips.

 Avoiding Travel to a Yellow Fever Risk Area